grayfrost90/Home-Assistant-Documentation/docs/heating/room_configurations.md

 <img width="394" height="574" alt="image" src="https://github.com/user-attachments/assets/cd239547-83cd-4b64-967d-b15e886f89c5" />

 This additional data is used later in the [target temp](#target-temp) automation

+Once created, update the helpers with the following:
+- Category: `Heating`
+- Label: `Heating`
+- Area: The area specific for the helper created

 ## Automations
 Each Room requires the following automations: